unovue/radix-vue/docs/content/meta/ContextMenuContent.md

     'required': false
   },
   {
+    'name': 'positionStrategy',
+    'description': '<p>The type of CSS position property to use.</p>\n', 'type': '\'fixed\' | \'absolute\'',
+    'required': false
+  },
+  {
     'name': 'prioritizePosition',
     'description': '<p>Force content to be position within the viewport.</p>\n<p>Might overlap the reference element, which may not be desired.</p>\n', 'type': 'boolean',
+    'required': false
+  },
+  {
+    'name': 'reference',
+    'description': '<p>The custom element or virtual element that will be set as the reference\nto position the floating element.</p>\n<p>If provided, it will replace the default anchor element.</p>\n', 'type': 'ReferenceElement',
     'required': false
   },
   {